Air Berlin asks shareholders for cash after 2013 loss

 It said late on Sunday it was issuing a convertible bond worth 300 million euros ($415 million), to which its biggest shareholder Etihad Airways has subscribed, would make an exchange offer to bondholders with notes due in 2014 and 2015, plus issue new bonds with a volume of at least 150 million.

-In addition, Etihad has agreed to extend a $255 million loan, of which Air Berlin has so far drawn $135 million, to the end of 2021 from the end of 2016.
+In addition, Etihad has agreed to extend a $255 million (151 million pounds) loan, of which Air Berlin has so far drawn $135 million, to the end of 2021 from the end of 2016.

 Air Berlin, which built up debt after expanding too rapidly, had said last month it was in advanced talks over options that would have a substantial impact, sparking speculation over a possible move by Etihad to gain bigger control over the carrier.